mlubinsky/mlubinsky.github.com/mac/README.md

+python -V .
+Python 3.7.3
-conda create --name deepCognition
+conda create --name deepCognition python=3.7.3
-Collecting package metadata (current_repodata.json): done Solving environment: done

-## Package Plan ##

-  environment location: /Users/miclub01/anaconda3/envs/deepCognition

-Proceed ([y]/n)? y

-Preparing transaction: done
-Verifying transaction: done
-Executing transaction: done
 #
 # To activate this environment, use
 #